DoSomething/rogue/docs/development/testing.md

     $ phpunit
     $ npm test

-And our functional test suite can be run with [Laravel Dusk](https://laravel.com/docs/5.5/dusk):

-    $ cp .env.dusk.local.example .env.dusk.local # and add any missing values!
-    $ dusk

 ### Performance testing

 Performance & debug information is available at [`/__clockwork`](http://rogue.test/__clockwork), or using the [Chrome Extension](https://chrome.google.com/webstore/detail/clockwork/dmggabnehkmmfmdffgajcflpdjlnoemp).